 Robots in Manufacturing

-Also, autonomous guided vehicles are a form of robots, cruising around in the warehouse and the shop floor to carry parts, aid human efforts, and improve productivity.
-Cobots are another modern form of robotic arms, both stationary and mobile.
+Also, autonomous guided vehicles are a form of robots, cruising around in the warehouse and the shopfloor to carry parts, aid human efforts, and improve productivity.
+Cobots are another modern form of robotic arms, both stationery and mobile.
 These “cobots” are aware of their environment, don’t harm co-workers, collaborating with them in close proximity, living up to their name, “Co(llaborative-ro)bots.”

 Robots in Retail

 AGV’s and cobots are used in the retail warehouse and supply chain as well.
-In retail warehouses, we find another remarkably interesting category of large-scale robotic systems called hyper-connected, hyper-automated warehouses.
+In retail warehouses we find another remarkably interesting category of large-scale robotic systems called hyper-connected, hyper-automated warehouses.
 Ocado is one incredibly special example from the UK.
-Similar technology has been developed by an Israeli scale-up named Fabric which super-efficiently automates micro-fulfillment centers for retail or last-mile delivery, mainly grocery.
+A similar technology has been developed by an Israeli scale-up named Fabric which super-efficiently automates micro-fulfilment centres for retail or last mile delivery, mainly grocery.

 Then there are robots in the store.
 One is the self-checkout which is basically an automaton serving to ease the checkout process.
 With growing tech-savvy consumers, self-checkout has become the norm in grocery and drugstore categories in advanced economies across the globe.